TritonDataCenter/manta/docs/user-guide/storage-reference.md

 # Object Storage Reference

-The Joyent Manta Storage Service uses a REST API to read, write, and delete objects.
+The Manta Storage Service uses a REST API to read, write, and delete objects.
 This document assumes that you are familiar with HTTP-based REST systems, including HTTP requests, responses, status codes, and headers.